 M.Engr. students completing a creative component must also complete a final oral exam.
-The final for M.Engr. students should comprise of a seminar of at least 20 minutes.
+The final examination for M.Engr. students should comprise a seminar of at least 20 minutes.

 Students must submit an online Request for Final Oral Examination form to the Graduate College Office at least three weeks before the examination at https://secure.grad-college.iastate.edu/exam/.
 The Graduate College must approve any changes in the membership of the POSC or coursework on the POSC form before the final examination occurs.
 Students must submit their thesis, dissertation, or special report to their POSC at least two weeks before the examination.
+A committee member who does not receive the dissertation or thesis at least two weeks before the final oral examination may cancel the examination, in accordance with Graduate College policy.